Shelf Life Testing

 What is accelerated shelf life testing?
 There is a type of testing that can accelerate the testing of a product but there are some important aspects of it that you need to know

-- Most retailers will not accept an accelerated shelf life on it’s how result
+- Most retailers will not accept an accelerated shelf test as a result

 - It must be run simultaneously with the microbiological shelf life testing – which means you are paying for two tests